Understanding The Symptoms Of Stress

 Additionally, if you notice physical symptoms such as frequent headaches, digestive issues, or sleep disturbances, or if you're struggling to cope with stress despite attempting self-help strategies, seeking medical guidance is important.

 A doctor can provide support, offer coping strategies, and, if necessary, refer you to a mental health specialist for further evaluation and treatment.
-Don't hesitate to seek help when stress becomes challenging to manage independently.
+Don't hesitate to seek help when stress becomes difficult to manage on your own.

 Conclusion